 Jobscan

-Once you reach the experience section, you can use Jobscan’s AI writer to generate bullet point suggestions based on those inputs.
-For example, when I entered “Content Manager” as the job title and “Content Marketing Software” as the core skill, here’s the result:
+At the start of your build, Jobscan prompts you for your target job title and core skills.
+Once you reach the experience section, you can use its AI writer to generate bullet suggestions from those inputs.
+For example, when I entered "Content Manager" as the title and "Content Marketing Software" as the core skill, here's what it produced:

 AI resume summary generator